-- Every child is assigned a House - Children will be in the same House as their siblings - The children will add their House points to a tally chart next to their House colours. - At the end of the week, the House captains count up the points and send them to a member of SLT. - The member of SLT collates the House points and declares the winner during celebration assembly. - Each week, the winning House receives the House Cup which is draped with the winning House colours. - At the end of the term, the winning House will have a non-school uniform day.
+- Every child is assigned a House - Children will be in the same House as their siblings - When the children move their name on the recognition board, the will be awarded a House point. - The children will add their House points to a tally chart next to their House colours. - At the end of the week, the House captains count up the points and send them to a member of SLT. - The member of SLT collates the House points and declares the winner during celebration assembly. - Each week, the winning House receives the House Cup which is draped with the winning House colours. - At the end of the term, the winning House will have a non-school uniform day.